In FOX n FORESTS, there is a character called Retro the Badger. He is a badger that likes retro games and makes constant video game references.

 It's not impossible to recommend FOX n FORESTS, but there are plenty of titles that do what it tries to do better.
 Its season-changing mechanic is legitimately one of the coolest things I've seen all year, and the story is actually pretty cute.
 However, the game is aggressively short, particularly for a $20 title, likely because the devs relied so heavily on backtracking and grinding to pad out the game time.
 With a little more focus on its unique mechanics and a bit more time designing levels rather than going for a faux metroidvania angle, FOX n FORESTS could be a solid title.
 But as it is, its flaws easily outweigh its charms and this is a pass for all but the most ardent retro platformer fans.

-FOX n FORESTS (Reviewed on Steam)
+FOX n FORESTS (Reviewed on Windows)

 The game is average, with an even mix of positives and negatives.

 FOX n FORESTS is a game with a few really great things going for it - including its charming story and mostly clever level design that puts its clever season-changing mechanic to good use.
 Unfortunately, a few aggressive flaws quickly sap the fun out of the entire experience, including forced backtracking; annoying one-hit-kill autoscrollers out of nowhere; and its overall short playtime.
 It's difficult to recommend the game overall, but it might be worth it for hardcore retro platformer fans.